Danillo-Gamezo/Asuka2/README.md

 ## Setting up a local environment
-Before setting up a local environment, you need to create an application on the [Discord developper's dashboard](https://discordapp.com/developers/applications).
+Before setting up a local environment, you need to create an application on the [Discord developer's dashboard](https://discordapp.com/developers/applications).
 Once you have created your application, you'll have to go in the "Bot" menu and get your "Token" and "client id".
-Do not share it, it gives a complete access to your bot.
+Do not share it, it gives complete access to your bot.

 Clone/download the project.